 October is ADHD Awareness Month.
 The latest and greatest information will be available to everyone with Internet access.
 Myths will bust, and more people will get over the stigma that surrounds the condition.
 And more people will discover that they, or someone they love, has ADHD.

 We now know a lot about ADHD.
 It is a neuro-developmental disorder, which impacts the executive functions, a construct used to explain how the brain matures.
-(Editors note: With ADHD there is about a distinct delay in the development of self-regulation of one’s emotions and actions.)
 These impaired functions of the brain are associated with activation, focus, effort, emotions, memory, and action.
 In other words, most of the skills needed for building self-control.

 When someone with ADHD is not engaged, their symptoms include:

 But, just knowing about ADHD isn’t enough.
 There’s a process involved after you first become aware.
 First, there is the issue of getting a diagnosis.
 Then comes the process of getting treatment, Medication, therapy, coaching, and/or other tools and strategies only work when they are used.

 Some newly diagnosed people will mourn that they had not been aware of ADHD sooner.
 Others experience a sense of relief, that finally there’s an explanation, a reason, and it’s not their fault.
 There is also the question of who to tell and what can you expect from them.
 There’s your partner, the family, friends, coworkers, and others who will either be told or not and all of the rigmarole involved in deciding who knows what.
 Lastly, there are challenges that persist after diagnosis and treatment and how to go about finding those solutions.
 It’s a lot to deal with.